edgedb/edgedb/docs/edgeql/primer.rst

 Primer
 ======

-This page is indended as a rapid-fire overview of EdgeQL so you can hit the ground running with EdgeDB.
+EdgeQL is the query language of EdgeDB.
+It's intended as a spiritual successor to SQL that solves some of its biggest design limitations.
+This page is indended as a rapid-fire overview so you can hit the ground running with EdgeDB.
 Refer to the linked pages for more in-depth documentation.

+As with most databases, you can write and execute queries as strings with one of our first-party :ref:`client libraries <ref_clients_index>` for JavaScript, Python, Golang, and Rust, or you can execute queries :ref:`over HTTP
+<ref_edgeql_http>`.

 .. note::

-  Sample code is also shown for the :ref:`TypeScript query builder
-  <edgedb-js-qb>`, which can express any EdgeQL query and automatically infers
-  the return type of your queries.
+  The examples below also demonstrate how to express the query with the :ref:`TypeScript query builder <edgedb-js-qb>`, which lets you write strongly-typed EdgeQL queries in a code-first way.

 Literals